simonrenger/jenkinsUtils/README.md

 `p4c.withTicket(credentials,p4Port,Closure body)`

-Is a stage in which the ticket will be handes as argument to the closur
+Is a stage in which the ticket will be handes as argument to the closure

 *Example:*